restaumatic/bambik/README.md

 ```haskell
 Profunctor p, Choice p => p a b -> p s t
 ```
-is isomorphic to explicit encoding of prisms which is a pair of functions `review :: a -> s` and `preview :: s -> Either b t`.
+is isomorphic to concrete encoding of prisms which is a pair of functions `review :: a -> s` and `preview :: s -> Either b t`.
 Additional constraint, `Choice p`, allows this function to use
 ```haskell
 left :: Choice p => p a b -> p (Either a c) (Either b c)